-Table 2 - Risk Analysis for I-26 Widening Project, PoDI (2018)
+Table 4 - Risk Analysis for I-26 Widening Project, PoDI (2018)

 On October 10, 2019, SCDOT approved the Environmental Assessment (EA) for this project.
 Within the EA, SCDOT analyzed traffic volumes, level of service, roadway and bridge deficiencies, and safety.
 In May 2018, data showed that 52,700 vehicles per day pass through the project area.
-In 2023, vehicles per day in the project area would increase to up to 59,300 and in 2043, up to 85,700.
+In 2023, vehicles per day in the project area increased up to an estimated 59,300 and in 2043, up to an estimated 85,700.
 The increase in traffic volume mirrors a growth trend in population and employment.
 From 2010 to 2018, the population in South Carolina grew by approximately 10% and is expected to reach an estimated 5.7 million individuals by 2030.
 The increase in traffic volumes is likely to lead to decreased traffic mobility.
 For this reason, this project is designed to enhance traffic operations, expand capacity, and alleviate delays.

 Second, evaluations on the level of service (LOS) determined the project area's current and future flow of traffic.
 LOS is a quality measure that describes traffic conditions such as speed and travel time, freedom to maneuver, traffic interruptions, and comfort and convenience.
-LOS is represented by six letter designations ranging between LOS A and LOS F, as described by Figure 20 (below).
+LOS is represented by six letter designations ranging between LOS A and LOS F (Figure 27).

-LEVELS OF SERVICE For Freeways Level of Service Flow Conditions Operating Speed (mph) Technical Description A a a a a a a a a a a a a a a a a a a a 70 This LOS describes completely free-flow conditions.
-Desired speed and movements are virtually unaffected by the presence of other vehicles and constrained only by the geometric features of the roadway and driver preferences. В B B B 70 Traffic flow is stable.
+LEVELS OF SERVICE For Freeways Level of Service Flow Conditions Operating Speed (mph) Technical Description A 70 This LOS describes completely free-flow conditions.
+Desired speed and movements are virtually unaffected by the presence of other vehicles and constrained only by the geometric features of the roadway and driver preferences. В 8 B B 70 Traffic flow is stable.
 The presence of other vehicles only slightly restricts freedom to maneuver.
-0 S - B 67 Traffic flow is stable, but the number of bumper-to-bumper groups of vehicles increases due to slow moving vehicles and turning.
-D A B B 62 Unstable traffic flow conditions are approached under LOS D. The desire to pass becomes very high, but safe passing opportunities decrease significantly.
+0 R B B 67 Traffic flow is stable, but the number of bumper-to-bumper groups of vehicles increases due to slow moving vehicles and turning.
+D 8 - 8 62 Unstable traffic flow conditions are approached under LOS D. The desire to pass becomes very high, but safe passing opportunities decrease significantly.
 E 53 Passing is virtually impossible.
-The slowest moving vehicle controls the travel speed. Ð <53 Passing is impossible.
+The slowest moving vehicle controls the travel speed. • <53 Passing is impossible.
 The slowest moving vehicle controls the travel speed.
 Very unstable traffic flow conditions exist.

-Figure 20 - Levels of Service for Freeways
+Figure 27 - Levels of Service for Freeways